judge-meister/mandlebrot_set/README.md

 1. Learn about threads in C to take advantage of multi-processor architecture.
 Done.
 My initial attempt has reduced the time for the initial display from 7.9 seconds to 2.9 seconds using 4 threads.
 Need to make the code more general so it can use as many thread as there are cores available on the CPU.

+1. Using a better color mapping.
+It now looks good at all zoom levels.

+1. Can now provice the desired centre point, zoom level and zoom factor as input values (initially as command line options)

 ## Lessons Learnt ##